 Process, Not Categories

 In my view, progress in medicine will depend on a greater understanding of whole body processes and phasing out category-based diagnosis.
 A proper biological method of medicine begins by recognizing and solving problems in food, air and water supplies.
 A steady flow of molecules from the environment enters the body of each individual through the air breathed and the food and liquids ingested.
 This body-input determines health and disease in whole populations over the long-term and the moment to moment functional capacity of the individual.
 A person's performance can change dramatically with changes in this molecular stream.
+Medical descriptions depend on the study of systems.
+Body systems are not discrete, however, and interact in complex ways.

 While I appreciate that humans depend on categories to organize their interactions with each other, all categories are arbitrary and limit understanding.
 Thus, irritable bowel syndrome (IBS) and depression appear to be real things that are separate; but on closer analysis they are not real and not separate.
 At best, they are descriptions of packages of symptoms without distinct boundaries.
 These processes are also occurring inside and outside the bodies of symptomatic people.
 It is a mistake to believe that a symptomatic person owns the problem.
 The truth is that every patient manifests environmental conditions and group processes.